- Theresa B

 If you’d like to avoid the larger crowds and still have nice, but not the hottest, weather, aim for the spring or fall.
 There are more discounts offered during these periods (shoulder seasons) and often you can find specialized river cruises, like springtime tulip sailings or fall foliage voyages.

 Have you considered a wintertime river cruise?
 If you love the festive holiday season, you’ll want to look twice at the December cruises on the Danube and Rhine rivers.
 These voyages land you at the traditional European Christmas markets of central Europe that have been going on for centuries.
 It’s an opportunity to enjoy local traditions and food and get an immersive cultural experience as the continent prepares for the holiday.
 Who can resist warm mulled wine and roasted chestnuts while shopping for one-of-a-kind, handcrafted gifts from local vendors, all to the tune of live Christmas music?

 River cruising takes a pause after December when the backcountry goes into a much colder season.
-As soon as the snow and ice in the mountains starts to thaw and the rivers flow heavier in early spring, the cruising season starts back up once again.
+As soon as the snow and ice in the mountains start to thaw and the rivers flow heavier in early spring, the cruising season starts back up once again.

 Have a better idea of where and when you’d like to go on your Europe river cruise?
 Reach out by booking a consultation through my Services page.
 I'd love to chat!